CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "location": "stock",           // Mandatory.
 Where is this gunmod is installed?
 "mod_targets": [ "crossbow" ], // Mandatory.
 What kind of weapons can this gunmod be used with?
-"acceptable_ammo": [ "9mm" ],  // Optional filter restricting mod to guns with those base (before modifiers) ammo types "install_time": 100,           // Optional number of moves installation takes.
-Installation is instantaneous if unspecified "ammo_modifier": "57",         // Optional field which if specified modifies parent gun to use this ammo type "burst_modifier": 3,           // Optional field increasing or decreasing base gun burst size "damage_modifier": -1,         // Optional field increasing or decreasing base gun damage
+"acceptable_ammo": [ "9mm" ],  // Optional filter restricting mod to guns with those base (before modifiers) ammo types "install_time": "30 s",        // Optional time installation takes.
+Installation is instantaneous if unspecified.
+An integer will be read as moves or a time string can be used.
+"ammo_modifier": "57",         // Optional field which if specified modifies parent gun to use this ammo type "burst_modifier": 3,           // Optional field increasing or decreasing base gun burst size "damage_modifier": -1,         // Optional field increasing or decreasing base gun damage